abemscac/pies-doc/docs/react/use-effect.md

 ## Are Side Effects Good?

 As we mentioned at the beginning of this article, "side effects" may have different meanings depending on the context, so we can't just say it's good or bad without knowing the context.
-However, in React, assuming no 3rd party libraries and frameworks are involved, "effects" usually refers to things that are performed indirectly, which is usually **not intuitive** and makes your code hard to understand and maintain.
+However, in React, assuming no third-party libraries and frameworks are involved, "effects" usually refers to things that are performed indirectly, which is usually **not intuitive** and may make your code hard to understand and maintain.

 Sometimes an effect is indeed the only option, such as calling an API on mount, or doing something right before the component unmounts; but sometimes there are other better choices than using an effect, **especially when `useEffect()` is used with `setState()`**.